-That means an important part of the early spiritual development of a hefty proportion of young chists, who run scripture classes and sacramental programs in public schools and parishes.
+That means an important part of the early spiritual development of a hefty proportion of young Catholics is in the hands of cate- the community".

 Amazing ...
 Phil Billington and Shayne Bennett were guest speakers at the catechists conference in Canberra.